 According to the Nielsen China Outbound Travel Monitor, most Chinese tourists are from the south.
-In 2008, 10% of the residents from South of China have taken an outbound travel, much higher than that in the North.
+In 2008, 10% of the residents from the South of China have taken an outbound travel, much higher than that in the North.

-The better economic base can probably explain the higher outbound travel frequency of Chinese tourists from south.
+The better economic base can probably explain the higher outbound travel frequency of Chinese tourists from the south.

 Another possible reason is the convenience.
 Most travel agencies capable of outbound travel organization are from the south.
 For example, 72.16% of the group tourists that year travel via agencies from Beijing, Guangdong, Shanghai, Zhejiang and Jiangsu.
-Amongst these five regions, Beijing is the only region located in north.
+Amongst these five regions, Beijing is the only region located in the north.

 Chinese Expense habit

-Though the number of tourists from north of China is smaller than that of south, they would like to spend more.
+Though the number of tourists from the north of China is smaller than that of the south, they would like to spend more.
 According to the study released by Nielsen, 10% of the tourists from south of China prefer to stay in 5-star hotels or vacation villas while the people who like 5-star hotels and vacation villas accounts for 20% of all the tourists from north of China. (source)

 source Sina Tourist

-Actually, tourists from north of China are generous in many ways.
+Actually, tourists from the north of China are generous in many ways.
 That explains why in 2008, the average expense for each outbound trip of a northern tourist reached $3,560.
 At that time, the CNY in USD Exchange rate was about 8.3 to 1.

-What you should care about your Chinese customers?
+What should you care about your Chinese customers?

 - About China tourism Marketing!